Frequently asked questions

 options.
 If there's an unusual situation requiring an unusual service I will let you know beforehand of any cost if there's value in us working together.

 Do you work with customers on an ongoing basis?

-What other expenses might their be?
+What other expenses might there be?

-There's generally fees associated with required products that are paid to whatever product provider is appropriate and this has no connection to me.
+There are generally fees associated with required products that are paid to whatever product provider is appropriate and this has no connection to me.

-Do you have any conflicts of interest?
+Do you have any conflicts of interests?